meshseed/eidolon-claude/README.md

 **What we acknowledge:**
 - 7 months of data (insufficient for strong claims)
 - Self-selected population (bias possible)
-- Researcher is participant (objectivity limited)
+- Researcher is participant since August (objectivity limited)
 - Quantitative validation pending

 **We remain:**